Up to 60% off sofas & mattresses — limited‑time deals.

 How to Choose the Big Fig Mattress?

-Start with sleep position and how much surface pushback you actually like.
-If you spend most of the night on your back or stomach and want the flattest, strongest feel, go Firm.
-If you change positions and want the safest middle ground, go Classic.
-If your shoulders or hips complain on firmer beds, go Luxe.
+Start with sleep position and how much pushback you like from the surface.
+If you mostly sleep on your back or stomach and want the flattest, firmest feel, choose Firm.
+If you change positions and want the safest middle ground, choose Classic.
+If your shoulders or hips usually complain on firmer beds, choose Luxe.

 For typical shoppers: